Union County, New Jersey: County government

 In 2015, the county was forced to pay legal fees after losing a trademark claim it brought against a frequent county government critic who used the County of Union seal on her blog.
+In 2011, an investigation found mismanagement of county funds in association with MusicFest, a free annual concert.
 In 2009, following a First Amendment challenge by the American Civil Liberties Union, the county commissioners agreed to issue a public apology for cutting off speech by a resident who was addressing the board about possible nepotism on the county payroll.

 Federal representatives

-Four Congressional Districts cover the county, including portions of the 7th, 8th, 10th and 12th Districts.
+Four Congressional Districts cover the county, including portions of the 7th, 8th, 10th and 12th districts.

 State representatives

-The 21 municipalities of Union County are represented by three separate legislative districts.
+The 21 municipalities of Union County are represented by four legislative districts.

-Sheriff's Office
+Law enforcement

 The Union County Sheriff's Office is located in Elizabeth, New Jersey.
 It is currently headed by Peter Corvelli.
 It was headed by Ralph Froehlich, a Union resident who was first elected in 1977 and served in office for 37 years, making him the longest-serving Sheriff in New Jersey history.
 There are two top deputies, known as undersheriffs, and they are Dennis Burke and Amilcar Colon.
 A 1981 investigation of the Union County Jail reviewed issues relating to overcrowding, escapes, escape attempts and suicides in the detention facility.

 On July 1, 2021, the Sheriff's Office regained control of the Union County Jail and made it a division within the organization; the Division of Corrections.
 The New Jersey State Policemen's Benevolent Association Local 108 is the official labor union and the collective bargaining agent for the Sheriff's Officers of Union County.
-This body is subdivided into Local 108 for the line officers and Local 108A for the supervisors (sergeants, lieutenants, & captains).
+This body is subdivided into Local 108 for the line officers and Local 108A for the supervisors (sergeants, lieutenants, and captains).

-Union County Police

-Union County is the only county with a county police department.
 The Union County Police Department operates independently of the Sheriff's office.
 The Union County Police Department originally began as the Union County Park Police.
 The Union County Police are tasked with patrolling Union County's properties.
 They also supplement the local municipalities with police presence and patrol when requested.
-Captain James Debbie is the current Officer in Charge.
+Martin Mogensen has been the Chief of Police since February 2023.

 The Union County Police have several divisions and are relied upon for their multiple services.
 Currently assigned are Patrol, Detective Bureau, Emergency Services Unit, and the Marine Unit.
 Union County Regional 911 and Dispatch is one of the many services that the County Police provide.
 They are the primary PSAP for multiple municipalities, provide police/fire/EMS dispatch, dispatch medics, and Union County Fire Mutual Aid.
 The PD belongs to the New Jersey State Policemen's Benevolent Association, Local 73.